 Q: How long does it take for the payment to clear my account?

 - Depending on your bank, it may take 3-5 days for the payment to clear.
 If you are paying by instalments, the first payment will come out on the first day of the following month.

 Q: What happens if I applied to have my Band and Strings tuition refunded, but the credit card I used has been cancelled?

-- The NVSD and Strings program has been delivered as a user-pay system for many years.
-As such, the fees collected need to cover everything that a school program needs to run successfully.
+The NVSD Band and Strings program has been delivered as a user-pay system for many years.
+As such, the fees collected cover everything that a school program needs to run successfully.
 Our staffing each year is based on enrolment, which funds salaries, facilities, and equipment.
 We receive no program funding from the Ministry of Education.

 Q: Why is there no refund after September 30?